Laboratory equipment – Methods and applications

 Headspace GC/MS Highly volatile compounds in complex matrices (liquid or solid), e.g. solvents, aromatic substances, monomers

-Solid-Phase Microextraction (SPME) GC/FID Enrichment of analytes, e.g. substances from solid or semi-solid samples, trace analysis in liquid samples
+Solid-Phase Microextraction GC (SPME Arrow) Enrichment of analytes from solid or liquid samples

-GC-MS with Quadrupole Technique Mass spectroscopic identification of unknown substances, e.g. environmentally relevant pollutants and their degradation products, also for validating results
+GC-MS/MS with Quadrupole Technique Mass spectroscopic identification of unknown substances, e.g. environmentally relevant pollutants and their degradation products, as well as to validate test results; quantification of substances such as pesticides, PCBs, and flame retardants

 GC with Thermal Conductivity Detector Universal application, especially for gases